 How does Acetaminophen work?

 Acetaminophen relieves pain by elevating the pain threshold, that is, by requiring a greater amount of pain to develop before a person feels it.
-It does nothing for inflammation.
+It is not an anti-inflammatory/NSAID.

-It reduces fever through its action on the heat-regulating center of the brain.
-Specifically, it tells the center to lower the body’s temperature when the temperature is elevated.
+It reduces fever through its action on the heat-regulating centre of the brain.
+Specifically, it tells the centre to lower the body’s temperature when the temperature is elevated.

 It is used in following conditions:

-Acetaminophen is used to treat pain and cramps during menstruation.
+- Dysmenorrhea-Acetaminophen is used to treat pain and cramps during menstruation

 Acetaminophen also used in:

 - Dental pain